kechiao/SmallSelfSteeringSuperCar/README.md

 I wanted to do this project because I wanted to be able to apply some of the machine learning methods I've learned in school and online directly to a real world scaled down application.
 While the idea of a neural network being able to *learn* feature hierachies itself and apply this to new inputs is amazing, *seeing* it work blew my mind away.

 Therefore, I decided to try to apply a neural network to modify an RC car to drive itself, because this not only allows me to familiarize myself with applied software and hardware integration, machine learning, and patience, but also because I love the feeling of seeing a tangible creation come to fruition.
-Also because self driving cars are *cool as heck*.
+Also because self driving cars are *awesome*.

 ### Overview

 So how does it all work?
 Is it magic?
 No!
-It's machine learning!
 (Ok sometimes it may be magical, especially when training it, but that's not the point :-))
 This is the system:

 [![RC Car System](http://i.imgur.com/YZ6vtTz.jpg)](http://i.imgur.com/YZ6vtTz.jpg)